 One of the obvious attractions of holidaying abroad is sampling the local cuisine.
 Unfortunately one of my children is rather fussy so I was expecting to patronise the ubiquitous Italian restaurants.
 Imagine my delight therefore on visiting Mas Oliver, a charming eatery in Palafrugell which, as well as offering an impressive €12 three course menu del dia, serves up the Catalan botifarra, every British child’s favourite meal, pork sausages with potatoes.

 The Costa Brava offers a stunning and ever-changing coastline with stretches of golden sand, rugged cliffs, hidden inlets and delightful fishing villages.
-For our first week we visited a different beach each day but we soon found our favourite and returned to it again and again: Aiguablava.
+For the first week of our Costa Brava family holiday we visited a different beach each day but we soon found our favourite and returned to it again and again: Aiguablava.
 A peaceful sandy cove located close to the town of Begur, Aiguablava is surrounded by craggy rocks and pine trees, with a laid back vibe and some good eateries.

-Although the beach was high on our holiday agenda we did endeavour to inject a modicum of culture into our holiday.
+Although the beach was high on our holiday agenda we did endeavour to inject a modicum of culture into our Costa Brava family holiday.
 This proved tricky at times as I hadn’t factored in the effect the daily 30 degree temperatures would have on my sightseeing stamina, I think my children actually faired better than me with naps taken here and there during the day.
 My three year old enjoyed our visit to the port of Palamos where he saw fishermen returning with sea creatures of all colours and sizes, the perfect compliment to his current Octonauts obsession.
 My one year old impressed me with his ability to remain inside a glass bottom boat for a whole hour when the water outside it looked so much more interesting.